tdayi/Fixer/README.md

-# Fixer: .Net Core Lightweight Scheduler Task Library
+# .Net Core Lightweight Scheduler Task Library

 Fixer contains the .Net Core Api support for creating custom tasks with IHostedService interface and uses the NCrontab for the scheduler time pattern.